 We are happy to present our first project in Hungary, the Berlin-Budapest Express.
-Over two weekends in June and September, Hungary’s new House of Music will host this celebration of contemporary music from around the world, hosted/curated by Digital in Berlin.
+Over two weekends in June and September, Hungary’s new House of Music will host this celebration of contemporary music from around the world.

 There is perhaps no other cultural area where Hungarian art has made a bigger impact than in music.
 A number of Hungarian composers and musicians – among them Ferenc Liszt, Béla Bartók, Zoltán Kodály, György Ligeti and Zoltán Kocsis – have made their mark on the universal language of music, yet Hungary lacked a centre to provide a comprehensive overview of the treasures of their legacy in the global context of music history.

-The House of Music Hungary by Japanese architect Sou Fujimoto has a tripartite structure in regard to both its architectural and institutional organisation.
-On the underground level, places have been allocated to permanent and temporary exhibitions on an area of more than 2,000 square metres.
+The House of Music Hungary designed by Japanese architect Sou Fujimoto has a tripartite structure in regard to both its architectural and institutional organisation.
+On the underground level, places have been allocated to permanent and temporary exhibitions in an area of more than 2,000 square metres.

 Autumn Edition: September, 15-17.2023